dnyanshwalwadkar/Healthcare-Diagnosis-with-Medical-Imaging/README.md

 Medical imaging is one of the AI-powered solutions that is on an uptrend with the COVID-19 pandemic.
 Due to the rapid increase in the number of patients, the analysis and interpretation of patients’ chest scan results became a problem.
 A Chinese company, Huiying Medical has developed an AI-powered imaging diagnostic solution to detect the virus in the early stage with 96% accuracy.
 Artificial Intelligence is revolutionizing Healthcare in many areas such as:

- # In Our Project
 Disease Diagnosis with medical imaging
 Surgical Robots
 * Maximizing Hospital Efficiency
 * AI healthcare market is expected to reach $45.2 billion USD